Made for Motion

-It all starts with fabrics.
-Knit fabrics are known for their softness and stretch, and we believe that knits will drive the future of comfort.
+It all starts with specialized yarns blends compositions and innovatives knit constructions.
+Knit fabrics are known for their stretch, breathability and softness.
+We believe that knits will drive the future of comfort.

-Through innovative construction and specialized fabric yarn blends, our knit pieces provide the perfect balance of stretch, softness and structure to be presentable and comfortable - anywhere.
+Through innovatives constructions, our knit pieces provide the perfect balance of stretch, softness and structure to be presentable and comfortable - anywhere.

 Ponte Warp Knit